IBMStockTrader/loyalty-level/README.md

 This service expects query params named *owner*, *total*, and *loyalty* (the current loyalty level).
 It returns a **JSON** object containing the owner and their loyalty.

-For example, if you did a GET to http://localhost:9080/loyalty-level?owner=John&total=123456.78&loyalty=Silver, it would return {"owner": "John", "loyalty": "Gold"}, and would post the following message to **Slack**: "John has changed status from Silver to Gold."
+For example, if you did a GET to http://localhost:9080/loyalty-level?owner=John&total=123456.78&loyalty=Silver, it would return `{"owner": "John", "loyalty": "Gold"}`, and would post the following message to **Slack**: "John has changed status from Silver to Gold."